haoyus/CarND-PID-Control-Project/INTRO_README.md

 More information is only accessible by people who are already enrolled in Term 2 of CarND.
 If you are enrolled, see [the project page](https://classroom.udacity.com/nanodegrees/nd013/parts/40f38239-66b6-46ec-ae68-03afd8a601c8/modules/f1820894-8322-4bb3-81aa-b26b3c6dcbaf/lessons/e8235395-22dd-4b87-88e0-d108c5e5bbf4/concepts/6a4d8d42-6a04-4aa6-b284-1697c0fd6562) for instructions and the project rubric.

+## Hints!

+* You don't have to follow this directory structure, but if you do, your work will span all of the .cpp files here.
+Keep an eye out for TODOs.

+## Call for IDE Profiles Pull Requests

+Help your fellow students!

+We decided to create Makefiles with cmake to keep this project as platform agnostic as possible.
+Similarly, we omitted IDE profiles in order to we ensure that students don't feel pressured to use one IDE or another.

+However!
+I'd love to help people get up and running with their IDEs of choice.
+If you've created a profile for an IDE that you think other students would appreciate, we'd love to have you add the requisite profile files and instructions to ide_profiles/.
+For example if you wanted to add a VS Code profile, you'd add:

+* /ide_profiles/vscode/.vscode
+* /ide_profiles/vscode/README.md

+The README should explain what the profile does, how to take advantage of it, and how to install it.

+Frankly, I've never been involved in a project with multiple IDE profiles before.
+I believe the best way to handle this would be to keep them out of the repo root to avoid clutter.
+My expectation is that most profiles will include instructions to copy files to a new location to get picked up by the IDE, but that's just a guess.

+One last note here: regardless of the IDE used, every submitted project must still be compilable with cmake and make./

+## How to write a README
+A well written README file can enhance your project and portfolio.
+Develop your abilities to create professional README files by completing [this free course](https://www.udacity.com/course/writing-readmes--ud777).